SAML-Toolkits/python3-saml/README.md

         // Set true or don't present thi parameter and you will get an AuthContext 'exact' 'urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport'
         // Set an array with the possible auth context values: array ('urn:oasis:names:tc:SAML:2.0:ac:classes:Password', 'urn:oasis:names:tc:SAML:2.0:ac:classes:X509'), 'requestedAuthnContext': true,
+	// Allows the authn comparison parameter to be set, defaults to 'exact' if the setting is not present.
+        'requestedAuthnContextComparison': 'exact',

         // In some environment you will need to set how long the published metadata of the Service Provider gonna be valid.
         // is possible to not set the 2 following parameters (or set to null) and default values will be set (2 days, 1 week)